lilive/Freeplane-Bookmarks-add-on/README.md

 ---

+`[1]` Update the documentation about "remove all bookmarks in subtree" `[1]` Improve help text about show/hide clones in help tooltip.
+`[1]` [Add to context menu](https://sourceforge.net/p/freeplane/discussion/758437/thread/ec280c4e/?page=1&limit=25#5f30)
+`[2]` May it be possible to display only the bookmarks, and restore the previous state afterward ?
-`[1]` Update the documentation about "remove all bookmarks in subtree" `[1]` [Add to context menu](https://sourceforge.net/p/freeplane/discussion/758437/thread/ec280c4e/?page=1&limit=25#5f30) `[?]` Make it compatible with aliases (define bookmarks as aliases, allow multi-characters names) `[?]` Handle bookmarks appearance with conditional styles `[?]` Implement temporary bookmarks (vanish when map is closed)
+`[?]` Make it compatible with aliases (define bookmarks as aliases, allow multi-characters names) `[?]` Handle bookmarks appearance with conditional styles `[?]` Implement temporary bookmarks (vanish when map is closed)